Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Congenital prolapse is a disease that usually does not require special medical intervention.

-When is prolapse treatment necessary?
+In what cases is prolapse treatment necessary?

 Pay attention to these symptoms: